allyth/allyth/_photos/2017-08-21-chalkeclipse.md

 ---
-title: Chalk drawing of the eclipse by a child in DeSoto, MO
+title: Chalk drawing of the eclipse by a child in De Soto, MO
 showTitle: true
 image: /img/photos/chalkeclipse.jpg
 materials:
-description: Chalk drawing of the eclipse by a child in DeSoto, MO
+description: Chalk drawing of the eclipse by a child in De Soto, MO
 ---